 Easily accessible from the L train, NoLibs is one of the artsiest and hippest of Philadelphia neighborhoods.
 Or rather, the hipster-est.

-Because of its easy walkability, abundance of coffee shops and studio space, and great nightlife, Northern Liberties are Philly's home for tattoos, facial hair, and PBR.
+Because of its easy walkability, abundant coffee shops and studio space, and great nightlife, Northern Liberties are Philly's home for tattoos, facial hair, and PBR.

-On any given night, you can see art performances lit by outdoor Christmas lights, or simply take in a craft beer at a small brewery.
+You can see art performances lit by outdoor Christmas lights on any night or take in a craft beer at a small brewery.

 Always in search of another place you've never heard of, the youth movement has already begun to spread to neighboring Fishtown, making these Philadelphia neighborhoods two of the coolest places to be.

-Memphis Taproom – Vegan-friendly bar, restaurant, and beer garden with an intense bottled beer list and craft beers on tap. – 2331 E. Cumberland Street, (215) 425-4460, memphistaproom.com
+Memphis Taproom – Vegan-friendly bar, restaurant, and beer garden with an extensive bottled beer list and craft beers on tap. – 2331 E. Cumberland Street, (215) 425-4460, memphistaproom.com

-Johnny Brenda's – An intimate concert venue with three bars serving local beers and a constantly changing menu. – 1201 N. Frankford Avenue, (215) 739-9684, johnnybrendas.com
+Johnny Brenda's – An intimate concert venue with three bars serving local beers and a continually changing menu. – 1201 N. Frankford Avenue, (215) 739-9684, johnnybrendas.com

 Fairmount / Spring Garden

-Fairmount is home to the more traditional arts scene in Philadelphia, as well as plenty of history you won't get downtown.
+Fairmount is home to the more traditional art scene in Philadelphia, as well as plenty of history you won't get downtown.

-A tour through a historical prison built like a medieval fortress is just one of the unusual learning experiences in store around the neighborhood.
+A tour through an old prison built like a medieval fortress is just one of the unusual learning experiences in-store around the neighborhood.

 There's also plenty of bistros and used bookstores to curb the hunger of both your stomach and your brain.